hashicorp/consul/corefile.5.md

 Environment variables are supported and either the Unix or Windows form may be used: `{$ENV_VAR_1}` or `{%ENV_VAR_2%}`.

+You can use the `import` "plugin" to include parts of other files.

 If CoreDNS can’t find a Corefile to load it loads the following builtin one:

 ~~~ corefile